Introduction to Proclamations

 For many states, the request for a proclamation is completed online and the proclamation is then mailed to the recipient if the request is completed by the published deadline.
 Other states and local offices may request an in-person meeting or issue the proclamation at a monthly meeting or proclamation ceremony.

 All of us can do our part to fight the battle for familiarity.
 Dysautonomia Support Network is calling on its Awareness Army to follow the simple process of Requesting, Receiving, and Sharing of proclamations during the awareness months of Ehlers-Danlos Syndromes (May), Gastroparesis (August), Chiari Malformation (September), and Dysautonomia (October).
-You can make a difference!
-Request a proclamation today!
+You can make a difference by requesting a proclamation today!

 Proclamations are one of the easiest ways for patients, especially those with rare conditions, to bring awareness to the political offices in cities and states across the U.S.